felixendres/tango-to-bagfiles/README.md

  - The images from the narrow field camera are black and white only
  - The messages in the bag file is not ordered.
 Sorting can be done afterward.
  - This code requires the file superframe_v2.h from the Google Tango SDK.
 Due to licensing issues we cannot redistribute this file.
 It should be copied in the include/superframe_parser folder.
+ - The ROS package is named "superframe_parser", so best clone into a directory with that name.

 A video showing a recorded dataset is available at http://youtu.be/c2sGjgMlnEU